acupoftee/jasmine-discord-bot/docs/modules/mod-tools.md

 The following rules are available:

 * `banDiscordInvites`:
-    * Auto ban the user if there is a discord invite in the user's name.
+    * Auto ban the user if there is a Discord invite in the user's name.
+    * enabled by default
+* `banTwitchLinks`:
+    * Auto ban the user if there is a Twitch link in the user's name.
     * enabled by default

 ## Commands